danforthcenter/plantcv/docs/documentation.md

 Follow the [contribution guide](CONTRIBUTING.md) to learn how to `fork` a copy of the PlantCV repository, edit files, and generate a `pull` request to merge your updates back into the main repository.
-Changes to PlantCV should generally be done in the `dev` branch, which corresponds to the `latest` version of the documentation on Read the Docs.
+Changes to PlantCV should generally be done in a branch, and pull against the `master` branch which corresponds to the `latest` version of the documentation on Read the Docs.

 The documentation files are all located in the `docs` folder.
 If you are